Zifee/RUL-Prediction-NASA-dataset/README.md

 Following the style of MATLAB tuition, I put all the functions in a file.
 The dataset you could download from NASA website.
 In this example, CNN-LSTM and LSTM only are used to predict the RUL.

+Please cite the following reference if it is helpful for you to learning RUL prediction.
+Xu, Zifei, et al. "A Novel Health Indicator for Intelligent Prediction of Rolling Bearing Remaining Useful Life based on Unsupervised Learning Model."
+Computers & Industrial Engineering (2023): 108999.